arthurdouillard/awesome-deeplearning-papers/categories/low_shot.md

-# Zero-shot, one-shot, and low-shot papers
+# Zero-shot, lowshot, and meta-learning

 ### 2018: